-- Then the other words are viewed with the images of the rhinos – a sense of hovering, that they are disappearing. (is this saying the text works effective with the words?)
+- Then the other words are viewed with the images of the rhinos – a sense of hovering, that they are disappearing. (is this saying the text works effectively with the words?)

 - Images gives a sense of hovering on the edge – a waiting. (effective activisim images?)

-- Powerful – the text and title, two different textural qualities at the same time ( sucessful combining of elements here as text and images can work)
+- Powerful – the text and title, two different textural qualities at the same time (successful combining of elements here as text and images can work)